macro-consortium/pyscope/README.rst

     pip install pyscope

-pyscope will be availabl on conda-forge soon.
+pyscope will be available on conda-forge soon.

 Development Installation
 ========================